lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-01-29

+Added a [Mac installation tutorial](https://l5lua.org/tutorials/install-mac/).
+Fixed bugs with printToScreen() so that output is not affected by any filter(), and that font and color are restored after drawing the print text to screen.
+Also working on some public project proposal with a friend.
+Some brainstorming time in the evening.

 ## 2026-01-28

 Well this is exciting: tonight when I got home from teaching I got L5 running on an Eee PC 1005HA that I picked up last week from someone on Craigslist.
 This laptop is from 2008!
 It took some wrangling to get Love2d to work.
 The Love devs don't ship 32bit / i386-processor builds anymore.
 So what I did was download a couple years old Debian-based Linux distro, [antiX-21](https://antixlinux.com/), which runs Debian 11 (Bullseye), which has the last officially shipped binaries for Love2d, albeit an older version, Love 11.3.
 This isn't even that old a distro, as Debian only released version 13 last summer, after I had started working on L5.
 After installing, I had some errors running it, but a friend of a friend on Mastodon helped me debug and fix a missing library.
 They actually compiled and uploaded a binary and I had to move a library in place.
 I'll need to document this better.
 The next step was to download L5.
 I got a shader error but then I both tried my alternate shader branch and ran with the incantation `LIBGL_ALWAYS_SOFTWARE=1 love <directory>` and it worked!
 WOOHOO!
 A big moment.
 The Intel graphics on the Atom processor was struggling so the forced software rendering was meant to get it working, and it did.